git-for-windows/git-for-windows.github.io/FAQ.md

 Git for Windows currently works with all recent, commercially released x86 32 bit and 64 bit versions of Windows, starting with Windows Vista.

 ***
 NOTE: Git for Windows version [2.10.0](https://github.com/git-for-windows/git/releases/tag/v2.10.0.windows.1) was the last version supporting Windows XP and Server 2003.
 ***

+Windows XP and Windows Server 2003 are long past their end of life, hence support for these versions was dropped from Git for Windows 2.10.1 and later.
+This limitation is inherited by Git's use of MSYS2, which in turn inherited it from [Cygwin](https://cygwin.com/ml/cygwin/2015-08/msg00446.html).

 ## Should I upgrade to a newer Git for Windows version?